Menu

 📍 hoa binh

-Thung Khe Pass (Đèo Đá Trắng / White Rock Pass) on National Highway 6 in Hòa Bình province sits at 1,000m above sea level with sweeping views of Mai Chau valley, dramatic white limestone cliffs, and a small Mường ethnic market at the summit.
-A mandatory stop on any Hanoi–Mai Chau motorbike route.
+Thung Khe Pass (Đèo Đá Trắng / White Rock Pass) on National Highway 6 sits at 1,000m with sweeping views of Mai Chau valley and dramatic white limestone cliffs that look like snow from a distance.
+A mandatory stop on any Hanoi - Mai Chau motorbike route, 100km from Hanoi.

 Thung Nham Bird Park